qrtz/JSONStream/README.md

     print(city.name)
 ```

 If the above data is stored in a file.
+We can do the following

 ```python
  import JSONStream import JSONStream